 At the other end of the spectrum, Canada has some great resorts if you fancy lively nightlife.
 Whistler’s après options almost rival its number of ski runs.
 You'll find plenty to keep you entertained in the village, from dancing on the bar at the legendary Garibaldi Lift Co. to sipping classy cocktails at the Fairmont’s Mallard Lounge.
 Beyond the booze, Whistler's dining options are many, from casual burgers to high-end seafood.

 Vying for second place as Canada’s biggest resort, Sun Peaks and Lake Louise both offer plenty of easier slopes, with the latter claiming a green run from even the very top.
 10% of the runs in Sun Peaks are beginner level, while that figure rises to 25% in Lake Louise.
 Lake Louise also has the benefit of being in the SkiBig3, which gives you access to three resorts on one lift pass - a good option for mixed ability groups.

 Jasper is one of the smaller resorts we offer holidays to, but it still has great snow and more than enough varied terrain to keep progressing skiers and boarders entertained.
 Of its 91 runs, 30% are classed as intermediate and it has also opened a new terrain park, Tres Hombres.
 As an added bonus, Jasper is one of the most scenic resorts.

 Best for experts

-All the Alberta and British Columbia resorts can lay claim to some gnarly terrain, but the steep and deep powder of Fernie and the 'in-bounds' off-piste areas at Panorama probably win out.
+All the Alberta and British Columbia resorts can lay claim to some gnarly terrain, but the steep and deep powder of Fernie and the 'in-bounds' off-piste ski areas at Panorama probably win out.
 Revelstoke and Kicking Horse also come highly rated for advanced skiers.
-If you're travelling with a group who have mixed abilities, the sheer size of Whistler guarantees there will be plenty of runs at every level.
+If you're travelling with a group that have mixed abilities, the sheer size of Whistler guarantees there will be plenty of runs at every level.

 Canada's ski resorts